JohnSnowLabs/johnsnowlabs/docs/en/jsl/snowflake_utils.md

 ---
 <div class="main-docs" markdown="1">

 You can easily deploy any John Snow Labs models within the Snowpark Container Services Ecosystem via `nlp.deploy_as_snowflake_udf()`
+The [Create Snowflake Endpoint Notebook](https://github.com/JohnSnowLabs/johnsnowlabs/blob/main/notebooks/create_snowflake_endpoint.ipynb) and this documentation page showcase how you can create a containerized Snowflake UDF from any Johnsnowlabs and how to query it.

 ## Setup Snowflake Resources